BeSimple/BeSimpleSoap/README.md

-## This project is a continuation from @BeSimple/BeSimpleSoap because it was discontinued.
+## This project is a continuation from @BeSimple/BeSimpleSoap because it was discontinued / no support.

 # BeSimpleSoap